ReeseGanaway/TTP-Capstone-Frontend/README.md

 3. Clone this frontend repo and `$ cd` into this directory
 4. `$ npm install` the project's dependencies
   5. `$ npm start` to run the app

+  If you simply wish to use the already set up app, just use the link at the top of the page!

+ <h3>Features</h3>

+ *Create a profile

 React Redux Pokedex